 The Twynam family occupied Riversdale for almost 100 years.
 It was bequeathed to the National Trust in 1967 and is now cared for by a team of dedicated volunteers and conservators.

 See Emily Twynam’s artwork and sketch books at Riversdale, 2 Twynam Drive, Goulburn, NSW.
-Open the first Sunday of every month from 10am – 2pm.
-Find out more.
+Visit the Riversdale page to check opening ours and plan your visit.